Ecumenical Catholic Church+USA Corrected Bylaws

 4.6.3.
 Special Meetings.
-Any member of the Council (however, not Adjuncts) may request through the Executive Secretary a special meeting of the Council.
-The Executive Secretary and the Senior Steward will evaluate the appropriateness of a special meeting and will together arrange all special meetings of the Council.
+Any member of the Council may request through the Executive Secretary (Pastor) a special meeting of the Council.
+The Executive Secretary and the Senior Steward will evaluate the appropriateness of a special meeting and after agreeing to the agenda will together arrange all special meetings of the Council.

 4.6.4.
 Notice of Special Meetings.
 Special meetings of the Council shall be held on 4 days’ notice by first class mail or a 48-hour notice given personally or by telephone, including a voice messaging system or other system or technology designed to record and communicate messages, telegraph, facsimile, electronic mail, or other electronic means.
 Any notice shall be addressed or delivered to each Council Member or at the Council Member’s address as it is shown on the records of the corporation or as may have been given to the corporation by the Council Member for the purpose of notice or, if the address is not shown on the records or is not readily ascertainable, then at the place at which the meetings of the Council Members are regularly held.

 4.6.5.
 Waiver of Notice.
 Notice of a meeting need not be given to any Council Member who signs a waiver of notice or a written consent to holding the meeting or an approval of the minutes of the meeting, whether before or after the meeting, or who attends the meeting without protesting, prior to the meeting or at its commencement, the lack of notice.
 All waivers, consents, and approvals shall be filed with the corporate records or made a part of the minutes of the meetings.